percona/percona-server/doc/source/diagnostics/misc_info_schema_tables.rst

 .. table:: INFORMATION_SCHEMA.GLOBAL_TEMPORARY_TABLES

-   :version 5.7.10-1: Feature ported from |Percona Server| 5.6
+   :version 5.7.10-1: Feature ported from **Percona Server for MySQL** 5.6
    :column SESSION_ID: MySQL connection id
    :column TABLE_SCHEMA: Schema in which the temporary table is created
    :column TABLE_NAME: Name of the temporary table